smullins7/context_logging/README.md

 Now all you have to do is have code to set those values within a running process:

-    from logmdc.storage import thread_local_storage
+    from logmdc.storage import mapped_context
-    thread_local_storage.CUSTOMER_NAME = 'foobar'
+    mapped_context.put('CUSTOMER_NAME', 'foobar')
-    thread_local_storage.REMOTE_ADDR = '127.0.0.1'
+    mapped_context.put('REMOTE_ADDR', '127.0.0.1')

 Of course, this isn't all that useful by itself.
-If you're using this within a web application/service, you can automatically pull this information from HTTP headers (web.py example):
+If you're using this within a web application/service, you can automatically pull information from HTTP headers in this web.py example:

     from logmdc.webheaders import StoreHeaders
     store_headers = StoreHeaders([